open call01 May 2023

-In the event that the grantee is unable to procure 70% of the remaining project budget within 90 days of receiving the grant, the latter will be canceled.
+The grant will be canceled in the event that the grantee is unable to procure that sum within 90 days of being awarded the grant.

-No grantee will be awarded more than two deadline extensions during the grant period; such extensions should be justified by the grantee and approved by AFAC.
+No grantee will be awarded more than two deadline extensions during the grant period.
+Such extensions should be justified by the grantee and approved by AFAC.

-These include artistic, cultural, social and educational institutions, venues, centers and organizations, governmental and non-governmental, that are engaging with contemporary Arab arts and culture.
+These include artistic, cultural, social and educational institutions, centers and both governmental and non-governmental organizations that engage with regional arts and culture.